Jérôme Chartier: Political career

 He was reelected deputy of Val-d'Oise on 17 June 2007 with nearly 57% of the votes (48% on the first ballot).
-His commitment in the constitutional debate had been such that, in 2008, he was appointed spokesman of the UMP group for the discussion of the law reforming the constitution of the V° Republic which was voted by the Congress in July 2008.
+His commitment to the constitutional debate had been such that, in 2008, he was appointed spokesman of the UMP group for the discussion of the law reforming the constitution of the V° Republic which was voted by the Congress in July 2008.

-Within the UMP group, he furthered a certain number of propositions and ideas of reforms in economical and social areas: in 2007 he was, notably, the author of a report on social VAT which will be at the origin of the "purchasing power VAT" concept.
-He became then in charge, within the presidential party, of the debate on purchasing power.
+Within the UMP group, he furthered a certain number of propositions and ideas of reforms in economical and social areas: in 2007 he was, notably, the author of a report on social VAT which would be at the origin of the "purchasing power VAT" concept.
+He then became in charge, within the presidential party, of the debate on purchasing power.
 In January 2008, he was appointed National Secretary of the UMP, in charge of the reforms follow up, then in September 2008, national spokesman on the reforms for the UMP group.
 In March 2009, Xavier Bertrand, National Secretary appointed him as National Secretary in charge of the public finances and the tax system.

-As a candidate to his own re election in June 2012, he resisted the "Pink Wave" and obtained 38.29% of the votes on the first ballot vs 39.35 for his socialist adversary, and finally won with 50.29% in the second ballot.
+As a candidate for his own reelection in June 2012, he resisted the "Pink Wave" and obtained 38.29% of the votes on the first ballot vs 39.35 for his socialist adversary, and finally won with 50.29% in the second ballot.

-He supported François Fillon's application to the presidency of the UMP group during 2012 autumn.
+He supported François Fillon's application to the presidency of the UMP group during the 2012 autumn.
 He became his spokesman and a member of his closest staff.

 In January 2013, after the agreement between François Fillon and Jean François Copé he was appointed general manager of the animation of the group altogether with Philippe Cochet.

-In March 2014 he was re elected mayor of Domont with 78.9% of the votes.
+In March 2014 he was re-elected mayor of Domont with 78.9% of the votes.

-Intellectual commitment
+Intellectual career

-Since 2003, he has relaunched Les Entretiens de Royaumont, created in 1947 by Henry Goüin, which had disappeared in the early 1960s.
-In 2013 Les Entretiens celebrated its 10th anniversary and, nowadays, has become one of the major political think tanks in France.
-In 2014, Les Entretiens took on a new dimension with Les Entretiens in Madrid in June, Les Entretiens in Casablanca in October and Les Entretiens in Warsaw in November.)
+He revived the liberal political forum Les Entretiens de Royaumont in 2003, which was originally created in 1947 by Henry Goüin.
+In 2013, Les Entretiens celebrated its 10th anniversary and, nowadays, has become one of the major political think tanks in France.
+Starting in 2014, Les Entretiens went international, holding talks in Madrid in June, Casablanca in October, and Warsaw in November.